History of the Tampa Bay Buccaneers: 2014 and 2015: Lovie Smith and Jason Licht era

-Despite the team's record, first-round draft pick wide receiver Mike Evans had more than 1,000 receiving yards and he became the youngest NFL player to record more than 200 receiving yards in a single game.
-Vincent Jackson also had more than 1,000 yards receiving, which represented Tampa Bay's first pair of 1,000 yard receivers in a season.
-Second-year CB Johnthan Banks led the team with 4 interceptions and had 50 tackles.
-Danny Lansanah flourished in the Tampa 2 system with 81 tackles, 1.5 QB sacks, and 3 interceptions, with 2 of those interceptions returned for touchdowns for the 2014 season.
-Jacquies Smith, who was signed from Buffalo after waiving rookie DE Scott Solomon a month into the season, had 17 combined tackles, 13 solo tackles, 6.5 sacks, and 1 forced fumble in only 8 starts for 2014.
+Despite the team's record, first-round draft pick wide receiver Mike Evans had more than 1,000 receiving yards and became the youngest NFL player to record more than 200 receiving yards in a single game.
+Vincent Jackson had more than 1,000 yards receiving, which represented Tampa Bay's first pair of 1,000 yard receivers in a season.

-After the conclusion of the 2014 season, Tampa Bay hired Ben Steele to become the team's new offensive quality control coach as well as former Atlanta Falcons offensive coordinator, Dirk Koetter, to be their new offensive coordinator after parting ways with QB coach and interim offensive coordinator Marcus Arroyo.
-Having a 2–14 record, tied for worst in the NFL, Tampa gained the 1st overall pick in the 2015 NFL draft.
-They also made some headlines when they released QB Josh McCown on February 11, 2015 to save $5.25 million in cap space.
-With the first overall pick in the NFL draft, the Buccaneers selected Jameis Winston from Florida State.
-Throughout the offseason, there was much debate whether the Buccaneers should pick Jameis, or Oregon QB Marcus Mariota.
+After the 2014 season, Tampa Bay hired Ben Steele to become the team's new offensive quality control coach and former Atlanta Falcons offensive coordinator, Dirk Koetter.

+With the first overall pick in the 2015 NFL draft, the Bucs selected Jameis Winston from Florida State.

 On January 6, 2016, Smith was fired by the Buccaneers after posting a record of 8–24 in his two seasons, including a 6–10 record in the 2015 season.

-2016-2018: Dirk Koetter era
+2016–2018: Dirk Koetter era

-On January 15, 2016, Dirk Koetter was promoted from Offensive Coordinator to become the new head coach of the Tampa Bay Buccaneers.
+On January 15, 2016, Dirk Koetter was promoted from offensive coordinator to become the new head coach of the Tampa Bay Buccaneers.

-Initially the Buccaneers had success with Koetter as their head coach when they finished 9-7 for their first winning season since 2010.
-However, the Buccaneers would only win ten games in the next two seasons; and on December 30, 2018, the Buccaneers would fire Koetter as their head coach.
+The Bucs finished 9-7 with Koetter as head coach, but won only 10 games in the next two seasons, and on December 30, 2018, the team fired Koetter as head coach.